Robust Attitude Control of Nonlinear UAV Dynamics with LFT Models and $\mathcal{H}_\infty$ Performance: Simulation Results

 For validation, a nonlinear Simulink model of the complete system is employed.
 In Simulink, a three-axis gyroscope block with an SNR of 35 dB is used, representative of commercially available MEMS IMUs.
 Wind disturbances are modeled using the Dryden turbulence model, consistent with military specifications to simulate gust velocities up to 15 m/s, corresponding to worst-case operational conditions.

 For baseline comparison, a cascaded SISO PID controller is implemented for each axis, owing to its popularity.
 The gains are tuned using MATLAB’s autotune feature to ensure best-case PID performance.
+This autotuner works by performing a frequency-response estimation experiment to identify the system dynamics, and then calculating PID gains based on desired performance metrics.
 The $\mathcal{H}_\infty$ controller is evaluated against this benchmark.